Umbria – 4 nights

 - The Abbey of Farfa

-This route features the following characteristics and interests: Pilgrimage, Villages and farms, Food, History
+This route features the following characteristics and interests: Pilgrimage, Villages and farms, Drive to route, Food, History

 Extra night in Casperia (see below for cookery course), optional night in Misciani for a half day experience of goat's milk collection and cheese making, pasta making or foraging (enquire for prices), or to relax by Stefano and Elisabeth's pool in Mompeo, and nights in Rome.